Introduction to Holistic Treatment and Diet

 Then circle 24 times anti-clockwise going from big to small.

-Rub your face as if washing with water, run your hands over your hair/scalp, and press or tap just below your ears.
+Rub your face as if washing with water, run your hands over your hair / scalp, and press or tap just below and behind your ear lobes.
 This is an acupuncture point that helps to protect the body from negative external factors.

 Pat and hold the lumbar area where the kidneys are situated.